inrupt/solid-common-vocab-rdf/README.md

 It allows developers to build interoperable apps by reusing well-known vocabularies.
 These libraries provide vocabularies available as constants that you just have to import.

-@inrupt/solid-common-vocab-rdf is part of a family open source JavaScript libraries designed to support developers building Solid applications.

 This repo also stores configuration files that allow us generate programming-language-specific artifacts (e.g. Java JARs, NPM modules, etc.) that provide convenient constants representing the individual terms from RDF vocabularies (including